 Small gardens can make a big impact.
-With some careful planning and clever use of space, you can turn even the most compact outdoor space into something really special.
-Some of our tips for making the most of a small garden can even make it seem like you have more space than you actually do.
+With some clever planning, you can transform the most compact outdoor space into something really special.
+You can even make it seem like you have more space than you actually do.
 Let us talk you through our ideas to make your small garden a big success.

 When planning what you want to put in your garden, think about your favourite way to spend time in it.
 Once you have chosen your focus, design your space around it.
 Don’t try and do so much in your small garden that it feels busy and overworked.

 Careful, imaginative planning is key to the success of a small garden design.
 Start by drawing out the shape and boundaries of the plot, and then try out different designs to see what can be included, such as a patio, decking or small shed.

 Create different zones in your garden to make your space feel bigger and add interest into your design.
 Don’t overdo it though, two to three sections is probably enough for a small garden.
 Create one large focus area and then work a smaller zone into your design.
 This will help you to enjoy your garden from different vantage points.

 Screening is a clever way to divide up your outdoor space into these zones.
 It can also help hide essential, but uninspiring things that you might not want in plain sight, such as wheelie bins, water butts and pots with spent, seasonal plants in them.